voideditor/void/VOID_USEFUL_LINKS.md

 - [How VS Code's sourcecode is organized](https://github.com/microsoft/vscode/wiki/Source-Code-Organization) - this explains where the entry point files are, what `browser/` and `common/` mean, etc. This is the most important read on this whole list!
 We recommend reading the whole thing.

-- [Every command](https://code.visualstudio.com/api/references/commands) built-in to VSCode - sometimes useful to reference.
+- [Every command](https://code.visualstudio.com/api/references/commands) built-in to VSCode - sometimes useful to reference (especially if you're building an extension).

 ## VSCode's Extension API